MicrosoftDocs/dataexplorer-docs/data-explorer/matlab.md

 ---
-title: Connect to Azure Data Explorer with JDBC
+title: Query data in MATLAB
-description: In this article, you learn how to set up a JDBC connection to Azure Data Explorer. ms.topic: how-to ms.date: 02/02/2023
+description: In this article, you learn how to set up a JDBC connection in MATLAB and query Azure Data Explorer. ms.topic: how-to ms.date: 02/06/2023
 ---

-## Query data in MATLAB
+# Query data in MATLAB

 From MATLAB, you can connect to Azure Data Explorer using [JDBC](connect-jdbc.md) and run queries with [T-SQL](kusto/api/tds/t-sql.md).
 This functionality is made possible by Azure Data Explorer's TDS-compliant endpoints, which emulate Microsoft SQL Server.
 This article will take you through the process of setting up an Azure Data Explorer connection in MATLAB.